Matthew Jenkin meets the real Machine Gun Preacher, Sam Childers, to find out the truth behind Marc Forster's biopic.

 He said: "I wouldn't have picked Gerard Butler from the start - I didn't know who he was.
 But after seeing the finished product, I don't think anyone else could've done the role.
-I thought he did an excellent job."
+I thought he did

 What's more, his relationship with screenwriter Jason Keeler was less than happy at the beginning.

 "I didn't like Jason at all when I first met him," Childers admits.

 "But after a year, he was like a rash - you just got used to him.

 "He moved himself right into my house after a while.
 He did a really good job.

 "But even though you've got a good screenwriter, once the screenplay leaves his hands, it's out of his hands to.
 If the director wants to change things or add thngs, he can."